Asbestos Legal Information by State

 Examples of State Asbestos Laws and Regulations

-States must follow the federal regulations regarding asbestos; however, federal laws are not thoroughly restrictive.
-This has caused several states to develop their own laws regarding the use of asbestos with stricter regulations.
+States must follow federal regulations regarding asbestos; however, federal laws are not thoroughly restrictive.
+This has caused several states to develop their own laws with stricter regulations regarding the use of asbestos.

-States are also responsible for implementing federal policies.
-For instance, states are responsible for enforcing ASHARA and AHERA.
+States are also responsible for implementing federal policies, such as enforcing ASHARA and AHERA.
 Several states also choose to administer and enforce OSHA laws regarding worker safety.
 Others, however, leave this task to the federal government.

 Here are a few examples of how states have taken matters into their own hands, legislating asbestos use: